johnnyb912/MigraineTracker/README.md

 # Migraine Tracker

-This project serves as the base boilerplate for Angular 2.x web development work at DePalma Studios.
-The idea is to provide all of the common libraries, tooling, and directory structure that have been identified and documented in our extensive developer [wikis](https://bitbucket.org/DePalma_Studios/depalma-architecture-guidance/wiki/browse/) in one place to allow for easy ramp up and bootstrap of new development projects.
+An app to keep tracker of when migraines occur and their intensity.

-The boilerplate application is built with [AngularJS 2.x](https://angular.io/) and utilizes a number of 3rd party dependencies including:
+The Migraine Tracker application is built with [AngularJS 2.x](https://angular.io/) and utilizes a number of 3rd party dependencies including:

  - [Karma](http://karma-runner.github.io/0.12/index.html) test runner
  - [Jasmine](http://jasmine.github.io/) framework for unit testing